Am Solar is proud to sponsor this article.

 A solar power system in an RV is an efficient, practical, environmentally-friendly means of accessing power on the road.
 Yet, while using solar energy as a source to run everything in your RV is one thing, having that power when you need it can be a different story.

-“Probably 50 percent of customers that order a solar system request lithium batteries, which efficiently store power from the sun,” says Garret Towne, president of AM Solar in Springfield, Oregon, a company that designs and manufacturers solar power systems for the RV consumer market.
-“Lithium batteries have a lot of advantages, plus there is not a lot of maintenance and they are easy charge.”
+“Probably 50 percent of customers that order a solar system request lithium batteries, which efficiently store power from the sun,” says Garret Towne, president of AM Solar in Springfield, Oregon, a company that designs and manufactures solar power systems for the RV consumer market.
+“Lithium batteries have a lot of advantages, plus there is not a lot of maintenance and they are an easy charge.”

 Towne explains the role of lithium batteries through an interesting analogy.

 “An interesting way to look at how lithium batteries work is in financial terms,” he says.
 “The solar panels are the income and the lithium batteries are the bank account.
-There needs to be plenty room in the bank account to store all of the income.”
+There needs to be plenty of room in the bank account to store all of the income.”

 In even simpler terms, the lithium batteries effectively store solar power from the sun and act as an energy buffer in an RV.